 Is there something unique about your business that your competition wishes they had?
 A unique aspect of your company is a major selling point.
 If businesses listed for sale only had their price, location, and industry, buyers would look at a list of 10 construction companies for sale and just buy the cheapest one.
 If one of those businesses listed something unique about their business, they would be much more likely to sell.

 This is something we try to do at Synergy Business Brokers to attract interested buyers to your business.
-When we meet with you and your business to provide a confidential consultation, we want to know what makes your business unique.
+When we meet with you and your business we provide a confidential consultation.
+During this consultation, we want to know what makes your business unique.
 Ways past businesses we have sold were unique:

 - Manufacturing business patents